A person can only use the title of Master Gardener Volunteer when:

 - Must verify their original certification by giving their local WI Extension agent a copy of their original MG course certificate or a letter from the certifying body in their transfer state stating the date MG training was completed, final exam was passed and required volunteer hours were completed.

-- Must complete a background check, UWEX behavioral agreement, and mandated reporter training before starting volunteer activities.
+- Must complete a background check, mandated reporter training, and be enrolled in the Online Reporting System (including checking off on the behavioral agreement and other statements) before starting volunteer activities.

-- Must complete, during the first year they seek WI certification, the minimum number of volunteer hours and 20 hours of continuing education that is approved by UW-Extension.
-This is to better acquaint them with UW-Extension bulletins and gardening conditions in Wisconsin.
+- Must complete, during the first year they seek WI certification, the minimum number of volunteer hours and 20 hours of continuing education that is approved by Extension.
+This is to better acquaint them with Extension bulletins and gardening conditions in Wisconsin.
 Wisconsin MGV recertification guidelines apply once transfer MGVs are certified in Wisconsin.

 - Should review the current online information for the Level 1 Course.

 - Are encouraged to take the next available Extension MG training session in their area.
 This requirement may be relaxed for MGVs coming from adjacent states with similar gardening conditions and similar training materials.
 This is left up to the discretion of the County Coordinator.

 Family commitments, work obligations, health, and a variety of other issues sometimes prevent people from participating as a MGV.
 MGVs that are unable to complete the minimum requirements for recertification can resume participation by completing and reporting their hours.
 If it has been more than 5 years since they were last certified, they must complete 20 hours of continuing education.
 If it has been longer than 10 year, it is up to the discretion of the County Coordinator whether they should be required to take MG training again or just resume their volunteer activities.
 Any requirements that were enacted since their last certification (such as MRT, background checks, etc.) must be completed for recertification.